aiaaee/JS_Algorithms/Shapes/README.md

 We can Drawing Mathematics shape with Javascript in easy way . it just need to know about method `repeat()` and for loops.

+### Description
+The code for our custom shape examples has so far been rather tedious.
+We have manually created shapes by typing line after line of vertex function calls, and this strategy will not work for more complex shapes.

 [Traingle](https://github.com/aiaaee/JS_Algorithms/blob/main/Traingle/script.js) :